WithoutHaste/ColorPalette/documentation/ColorPalette.md

 `palette.RemoveAt(index);`

 Possible exceptions:
-IndexOutOfRangeException: index is not valid for palette length
+`IndexOutOfRangeException`: index is not valid for palette length

 ### Replace